eunujwal/openf1-mcp/README.md

 # OpenF1 MCP

-Model Context Protocol server for OpenF1 Formula 1 API
+Model Context Protocol server for OpenF1 Formula 1 API, you can check the API specs here: https://openf1.org/

 This package provides a Python wrapper around a TypeScript-based MCP server for accessing Formula 1 data through the OpenF1 API.